-- Fee income is accounted for, on an accrual basis in accordance with the terms and contracts entered into between the Company and the counterparty. - Interest income is recognised on accrual basis of accounting.
+Fee income is accounted for, on an accrual basis in accordance with the terms and contracts entered into between the Company and the counterparty.

 1.5 Financial Instruments

 Date of recognition

 Financial assets and financial liabilities, with the exception of borrowings are initially recognised on the trade date, i.e., the date that the Company becomes a party to the contractual provisions of the instrument.
 This includes regular way trades; purchases or sales of financial assets that require delivery of assets within the time frame generally established by regulation or convention in the market place.